luciancheng/LeetCodeSolutions/0754. Reach a Number/README.md

 if the target < current sum, then the sum needs to be bigger, so we move our R down so we subtract a smaller number. if curSum > target, we can either move L up or if curSum - target is perfectly divisble by 2 and < mid*2, then this n value is good since there is another number here that we can subtract to make it work

+using the other method, we know that if we were to subtract something, it would make a different by 2n to the total possible sum of n. so if we ever get a sum where the different between the target is a multiple of 2 (ie. %2 == 0) then we can reach that value from this n

 ## Approach
 - find the n using the equation
 - do a binary search to see if this n can make the target